axentrix/madaravet-next/HEATMAP_USAGE.md

 # Heatmap Feature

-A click heatmap has been implemented on the homepage to visualize user interactions and behavior patterns.
+A **custom click heatmap** has been implemented on the homepage to visualize user interactions and behavior patterns.

+## Important Note

+This is a **custom-built heatmap**, not Mixpanel's built-in heatmap feature.
+It works independently and requires no additional configuration in Mixpanel.
+The heatmap is already active and ready to use!

+## No URL Configuration Needed

+Unlike Mixpanel's paid heatmap feature, this custom heatmap:
+- ✅ Works immediately on your website
+- ✅ Is completely free
+- ✅ Requires no dashboard configuration
+- ✅ Tracks clicks automatically on the homepage
+- ✅ Sends data to Mixpanel for analytics

 ## Features